dlight-js/dlight/README.md

 # Introduction

 DLight uses [vite](https://vitejs.dev/) to construct its apps.
 We mainly use this vite plugin-`vite-plugin-dlight-transpiler` to transpile jsx/jsd file into pure js code.

+Search 🌟 in doc for important concepts and performance result.

 - [Quick start](#quick-start)
   * [Render](#render)
   * [Write your own component](#write-your-own-component)